Quantum critical theories in a periodic potential: strange metallic thermoelectric and magnetotransport

+This is further supported by an analysis of the near-horizon geometry that determines the DC response.
+Similar to 1D lattices, for $T=0$ the metric remains purely AdS$_4$ in the IR.
+However, for the square lattice we use, this is an isotropic AdS$_4$ and there is no enhancement expected of the quantum critical conductivity.
+Indeed our numerics show that the 2D DC electrical conductivity approaches $\sigma_{\infty}$ as temperature decreases.
+This must be from a higher value $\sigma_{T}>\sigma_{\infty}$ by the bound \cite{grozdanov_absence_2015}, thus following an irrelevant RG flow.
+We do note that we are numerically limited by our numerics to go to temperatures lower than $T/\delta\mu = 0.01$ while keeping $\delta\mu/G$ reasonably large.

 At the same time, the arguments for a trivial conductivity $\sigma_{DC} = \sigma_{\infty}$ {\em at high temperatures} in the case of 1D must break down for 2D lattices, as is readily confirmed.
-In particular, from the holographic point of view, Eq.~\cref{eq:diV=0} now allows for spatial variations in the horizon velocity field.
-Thus, while the unit cell average of currents perpendicular to the electric field $E_x$ must vanish ($\bar{J}_y = 0$), local variations of $J_y(\vec{x})$ need not be zero.\footnote{Recall that $\bar{\mu}=0$ causes the overall global Hall conductivity ($\sigma_{xy}=0$) to vanish, but local variations are still allowed.} In fact, at high temperatures it will in general fluctuate, whereas at low temperatures we find $J_y(\vec{x}) \to 0$.
+In particular, from the holographic point of view, \cref{eq:diV=0} now allows for spatial variations in the horizon velocity field.
+The Stokes equations \cref{eq:stokes} reduce in this limit to

+where we have used that all transport coefficients but $\rho^H$ become trivial and that $\partial_i v^i = 0$.
+Thus, while the unit cell average of currents perpendicular to the electric field $E_x$ must vanish ($\bar{J}_y = 0$), local variations of $J_y(\vec{x})$ need not be zero.\footnote{Recall that $\bar{\mu}=0$ causes the global Hall conductivity ($\sigma_{xy}=0$) to vanish, but local variations are still allowed.} In fact, at high temperatures it will in general fluctuate, whereas at low temperatures we find $J_y(\vec{x}) \to 0$.
 We show in the inset in \cref{fig:DC2Dtransport}(a) that the variance of $J_y(\vec{x})$ indeed follows the same general shape as the electrical conductivity.
 We may interpret this variance in $J_y(\vec{x})$ as the consequence of the current following a curved path through the potential landscape, in such a way that the conductivity is increased.
 Though a holographic computation in the strong coupling regime cannot reveal this, the natural mechanism prompting such perpendicular variations in a weakly coupled (Boltzmann transport) system that grow with temperature would be thermally assisted fluctuations or thermally assisted local scattering.